 Thursday 9 September 2021

-Closing ceremony from the EWTEC 2021 Chair, Professor Deborah Greaves OBE FREng FICE FRINA, and the EWTEC 2023 Chair (to be announced at the Gala Dinner).
+Closing ceremony with the EWTEC 2021 Chair, Professor Deborah Greaves OBE FREng FICE FRINA and Chairs of EWTEC 2023 (Bilbao) and EWTEC 2025 (to be announced at the Gala Dinner).